 (mg/set-default-write-concern!
 WriteConcern/FSYNC_SAFE)

-requirements.
-Monger's default is to be on the safe side.
+Monger's default is and always will be on the safe side, regardless of what the Java driver is.

 Monger provides two ways of finding documents: